BlopaSc/ML-Library/README.md

 **Call:**

 The Average Perceptron is called with a matrix-like `data` parameter of samples to be classified.
 The function returns an array with the calculated value for each of the samples provided in their respective order.

+## SVM

+### SVMSGD

+Allows performing a support vector machine through stochastic gradient descent on data.

+** Constructor parameters:**

+1. `data`: Original data to use to construct the perceptron, this data must have passed through the appropriate pre-processing.
+Target data is expected to be either 1 or -1.
+2. `descriptor`: Must contain at least `target`, `columns` and `numerical`.
+If `numerical` is missing, all the columns will be assumed as numerical.
+3. `C`: balance constant between slack variables and the weights of the vector.
+4. `lr`: (Optional, default: 1) Learning rate to utilize during the regression.
+5. `lr_function`: (Optional, default: identity) Learning rate schedule to utilize, can use identity o decay functions.
+6. `max_iters`: (Optional, default: 10) Maximum numbers of iterations to perform for weight adjustment.
+7. `seed`: (Optional, default: None) Allows the specification of a randomness seed for reproducibility.
+8. `kwargs`: (Optional) Any additional parameters to send to the learning rate schedule function, if decay could include `gamma` and `a`.

+**Call:**

+The SVMSGD is called with a matrix-like `data` parameter of samples to be classified.
+The function returns an array with the calculated value for each of the samples provided in their respective order.

+### SVM

+Allows performing a support vector machine through dual form on data.

+** Constructor parameters:**

+1. `data`: Original data to use to construct the perceptron, this data must have passed through the appropriate pre-processing.
+Target data is expected to be either 1 or -1.
+2. `descriptor`: Must contain at least `target`, `columns` and `numerical`.
+If `numerical` is missing, all the columns will be assumed as numerical.
+3. `C`: balance constant between slack variables and the weights of the vector.
+4. `kernel`: (Optional, default: `none`) Kernel function to utilize as part of the SVM, can be `none` or `gaussian`.
+5. `kwargs`: (Optional) Any additional parameters to send to the kernel function, if gaussian then should include `gamma`.

+**Call:**

+The SVM is called with a matrix-like `data` parameter of samples to be classified.
+The function returns an array with the calculated value for each of the samples provided in their respective order.